e513131/Candy-Dispenser-Project/README.md

 # Candy-Dispenser-Project
-Uses a Raspberry Pi and Arduino to run candy dispenser when user says "trick or treat"
+Code for PLTW Engineering Design and Development candy dispenser project.
+Dispenses candy to trick or treaters when the device detects the words "trick or treat" from users.